jcolag/jcolag/template.md

 |-----|-------|
 <!--BlogPostsHere-->

 Feel free to suggest ideas on any project or just poke at me to say "hi."
+Not literally, though.